-- a) Test mode, in which the MCU runs under the control of dedicated test software written to EEPROM via a test interface, and in conjunction with stimulus provided by an external test system.
-This mode is intended to be used solely by authorized development staff. - b) User mode, in which the MCU runs under control of the smartcard embedded software.
-It is intended that customers and end-users will always use the MCU in user mode. - During the initial part of the manufacturing process, the MCU is set to test mode.
+- a) M.TEST_MODE: Test mode, in which the MCU runs under the control of dedicated test software written to EEPROM via a test interface, and in conjunction with stimulus provided by an external test system.
+This mode is intended to be used solely by authorized development staff. - b) M.USER_MODE: User mode, in which the MCU runs under control of the smartcard embedded software.
+It is intended that customers and end-users will always use the MCU in user mode.

+During the initial part of the manufacturing process, the MCU is set to M.TEST_MODE mode.
 Authorized development staff then test the MCU.
-After testing, test mode is permanently disabled by sawing off the test pads, and the MCU is set to user mode.
-Test Mode is permanently disabled by sawing the wafer.
-Package Mode is a mode similar to Test Mode for testing returns from Phases 4-7.
-65 Package mode runs a limited subset of test commands via a test interface, and in conjunction with stimulus provided by an external test system.
+After testing, M.TEST_MODE mode is permanently disabled by sawing off the critical wires, and the MCU is set to M.USER_MODE mode.
+M.PACKAGE_MODE: Package Mode is a mode similar to Test Mode for testing returns 66 from Phases 4-7.
+M.PACKAGE_MODE runs a limited subset of test commands via a test interface, and in conjunction with stimulus provided by an external test system.
 This mode is intended to be used solely by authorized staff.
-If a faulty TOE is returned from the field then analysis can be done either in user mode, 66 or package mode by an authorized test engineer.
-The only modes of operation are those stated in paragraph 63 and 65.
-67 Once manufactured, the MCU operates by executing the smartcard embedded 68 software, which is stored in AVR ROM.
-The contents of the AVR ROM cannot be modified, whereas the contents of the EEPROM can, in general, be written to or erased, under the control of the smartcard embedded software.
-The EEPROM includes OTP bytes, which can be used to store security-related 69 information such as cryptographic keys.
-The OTP bytes cannot be erased in user mode.
-70 The FireWall (Memories and Peripherals Protection Unit) allows the smartcard embedded software to prevent read/write/execute access to (parts of) AVR ROM, EEPROM, RAM, Crypto ROM and peripherals from EEPROM.
-The ISO7816 compliant I/O port can be used to pass data to or from the MCU.
-The 71 application program determines how to interpret the data.
+If a faulty TOE is returned from the field then analysis can be done either in 67 M.USER MODE, or M.PACKAGE MODE by an authorized test engineer.
+The only modes of operation are those stated in paragraph 64 and 66.
+68 Once manufactured, the MCU operates by executing the smartcard embedded 69 software, which is stored in MCU ROM.
+The contents of the MCU ROM cannot be modified, whereas the contents of the EEPROM can, in general, be written to or erased, under the control of the smartcard embedded software.
+The EEPROM includes One Time Programmable (OTP) bytes, which can be used by 70 the embedded software to store security-related information such as cryptographic keys.
+The OTP cacnot be erased in user mode.
+Customer embedded software is outwith the scope of the evaluation.
+The FireWall (Memories and Peripherals Protection Unit) allows the smartcard 71 embedded software to prevent read/write/execute access to (parts of) CPU ROM, EEPROM, RAM, Crypto ROM and peripherals from EEPROM.
+The ISO7816 compliant I/O ports can be used to pass data to or from the MCU in 72 contact mode.
+The application program determines how to interpret the data.
+The ISO14443 complaint RF pads can be used to pass data to or from the MCU in 73 contactless mode.
+The application program determines haw to interpret the data.